StephenJLu/hashnode-archive/cme0ryudo000j02leae9jbugi.md

 If someone readily dismisses or disregards routine cases as “needless” or chooses to cherry-pick only high-profile cases to concentrate on, that is an immense and destructive disservice to the public and profession.

-Sheltri Gresham, former president of the California Association of Criminalists, wrote an excellent and informed feature on how the work of the forensic scientist is simply one part of a greater whole.\[2\]
+Sheltri Gresham, former president of the California Association of Criminalists, wrote an excellent and informed feature on how the work of the forensic scientist is simply one part of a greater whole.

+“We all chose to be part of something bigger than ourselves.
+We each chose to do our small parts with the understanding that it is our combined efforts that can lead to the resolution of even a singular incident,” she writes.\[2\]

 **7\.
 Anything Discriminatory**